Indian Institute of Management Nagpur

-The Indian Institute of Management Nagpur also known as IIM Nagpur or IIMN is a public sector business school located in Nagpur, Maharashtra, India.
-It was the first among the six new-generation IIMs established by the Government of India in 2015 to begin operations.
+The Indian Institute of Management Nagpur (also known as IIM Nagpur or IIMN) is a public business school located in Nagpur, Maharashtra, India.
+Established in 2015 under the mentorship of IIM Ahmedabad, it was the first among the six new-generation Indian Institutes of Management established by the Government of India in 2015 to begin academic operations.
+The institute is an Institute of National Importance under the Indian Institutes of Management Act, 2017.
+It is a member of the Association to Advance Collegiate Schools of Business (AACSB).